 The Australia–ROK relationship was strengthened by Australia's participation in the United Nations (UN) Commissions on Korea (beginning in 1947) and in the Korean War (1950-53).
-More than 18,000 Australian troops served under UN command and 340 Australians died during the Korean War.
-Australian veterans of the Korean War travelled to the Republic of Korea for a commemorative mission in July 2013 for the 60th anniversary of the Korean War Armistice.
+Approximately 17,000 Australian troops served under UN command (1950-56) and 340 Australians died during the Korean War.
+Australian veterans of the Korean War regularly travel to the Republic of Korea as part of the Ministry of Patriots and Veterans Affairs (MPVA) sponsored Veterans revisit program.

 Memorandum of Understanding on Development Cooperation between Australia and the Republic of Korea [PDF 15 KB]

-The signing recognises the ROK as an important emerging donor and development partner in Asia.
-Australia and the ROK have held three High Level Consultations on development cooperation since the signing of the MOU.
-Both countries are working together to explore ways to develop practical collaboration, with a focus on the Asia-Pacific and strengthened development effectiveness.
+The MOU recognises the ROK as an important emerging development partner in Asia and the Pacific.
+Australia and the ROK have held five High Level Consultations on development cooperation in the nine years since the signing of the MOU (most recently in March 2019).
+Both countries are working together to explore ways to strengthen practical collaboration, with a focus on the Indo-Pacific and strengthened development effectiveness.

-Australia and the ROK share key security interests in North Asia and the Asia-Pacific region, with peace and stability on the Korean Peninsula critical to the economic performance and security of both countries.
-Both support a nuclear-free Korean Peninsula and regard the continued commitment of the United States to the Asia-Pacific as critical to stability and prosperity in the region.
-Our security and defence ties are expanding: the joint meeting of our foreign and defence ministers in Seoul on 4 July 2013 was the first 2+2 meeting the ROK had conducted with any country, except the US.
+Australia and the ROK share key security interests in North Asia and the Indo-Pacific region, with peace and stability on the Korean Peninsula critical to the economic prosperityand security of both countries.
+Both support a nuclear-free Korean Peninsula and advocate for the continued commitment of the United States to the Indo-Pacific.

 People-to-people and institutional links

-Australian artists, performers and cultural institutions are building links with Korean partners, recognising the strong, distinctly Korean contributions being made to worldwide culture by Korean artists building on their rich cultural heritage and using traditional methods and sophisticated technology.
+Australian artists, performers and cultural institutions are building links with ROK partners, recognising the strong, distinctly Korean contributions being made to worldwide culture by ROK artists building on their rich cultural heritage and using traditional methods and sophisticated technology.